The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous reviewer for their valuable comments which helped to improve the manuscript.
 OT and AMT acknowledge support from DESY (Zeuthen, Germany), a member of the Helmholtz Association HGF.
 DRL would like to acknowledge that this publication has emanated from research conducted with the financial support of Taighde {\'E}ireann – Research Ireland under Grant number 21/PATH-S/9339.